What are bitterns?

 The term ‘bitterns’ is used to describe the concentrated, mineral-rich solution that remains after the evaporation and crystallisation of the salt (sodium chloride) from salty water in the ocean or salt lakes.

 Our bitterns are completely natural in origin.
-They are a mineral-rich solution comprising magnesium chloride, magnesium sulphate, potassium, iodine, boron, zinc and calcium in proportions that occur naturally on our ancient salt lake.
+They are a mineral-rich solution comprising magnesium chloride, magnesium sulphate, potassium, boron, zinc and calcium in proportions that occur naturally on our ancient salt lake.

 The bitterns contain 98 000ppm of magnesium.
 One ml of Ancient Lakes Magnesium bitterns (approximately 15 drops) provides 30 per cent of your recommended daily intake of magnesium.